Checking for structural anomalies

 Women booked at St George’s University Hospitals NHS Foundation Trust are all offered ultrasound examination at 11-14 weeks and 20-23 weeks as part of the package of their pregnancy care.

 The fetus is seen by performing an ultrasound scan through your abdomen.
 However, at this early stage an internal (vaginal) scan would have to be performed to allow the fetal anatomy to be properly examined.
 Ultrasound scanning is an established procedure which is thought to be safe and does not harm the fetus.
-We will measure the fetus and look for major problems and also measure the amount of fluid behind the neck of the fetus.
+We will measure the fetus and look for major structural differences and also measure the amount of fluid behind the neck of the fetus.

 Maternal biochemistry at 15-18 weeks is not routinely offered as part of the care package at St George’s University Hospitals NHS Foundation Trust.
 This procedure is regarded less accurate than the combination of the other two tests combined with maternal age.
 However, if you wish to have the procedure this can be arranged by the unit staff.